ChanthMiao/ghc-wiki-mirror/ghc-kinds/kind-inference.md

 **Richard:** Good example.
 But, wouldn't this be fixed with the more-careful dependency checking described immediately below?
 Then, `S`, with its CUSK, would be added to the environment and generalized before looking at `SSyn`, and all is well.
 I don't like the idea of saying that a type synonym has a CUSK when its tyvars and its RHS are annotated, because the RHS is just a plain type -- there's not really a place in the syntax to put the RHS's kind annotation.
 Looking at the code, something approaching this is done already, where all non-synonyms are first added to the environment (with `getInitialKinds`) and then all the synonyms are fully kind-checked, and then all the other decls are kind-checked.
 The more-careful dependency checking below could be implemented simply by having `getInitialKinds` notice the CUSK and generalize, I think.
 Indeed, if I give `S` a CUSK using the current CUSK syntax, the example above compiles today.

-**Simon:** I agree that, since type syononyms can't be recursive except via a data type, if you use "A possible variation" below, then you can get away with saying that type synonyms cannot have CUSKs.
+**Simon:** I agree that, since type synonyms can't be recursive except via a data type, if you use "A possible variation" below, then you can get away with saying that type synonyms cannot have CUSKs.
 It seems a bit non-orthogonal; and could occasionally be tiresome.
 Imagine

 ```wiki
 data T1 a b c = ...S...